List of book-burning incidents: Records of the Goa Inquisition (by Portuguese colonial authorities)

 In 1812 the Goa Inquisition was suppressed, after hundreds of years in which it had been enacting various kinds of religious persecution in the Portuguese colony of Goa, India.
 In the aftermath, most of the Goa Inquisition's records were destroyed – a great loss to historians, making it is impossible to know the exact number of the Inquisition's victims.

-The Code Napoléon (by German Nationalist students)
+Code Napoléon (by German Nationalist students)

 On October 18, 1817, about 450 students, members of the newly founded German Burschenschaften ("fraternities"), came together at Wartburg Castle to celebrate the German victory over Napoleon two years before, condemn conservatism and call for German unity.
 The Code Napoléon as well as the writings of German conservatives were ceremoniously burned 'in effigy': instead of the costly volumes, scraps of parchment with the titles of the books were placed on the bonfire.
 Among these was August von Kotzebue's History of the German Empires.
 Karl Ludwig Sand, one of the students participating in this gathering, would assassinate Kotzebue two years later.